 - Nonviolence.
 Ministry leaders respect the inherent worth and dignity of all people and actively work to counter the forces of violence that inflict harm to individuals and communities.
+Such forms of violence include, but are not limited to, bias or discrimination on the basis of race, gender, gender identity, age, class, nationality, sexual orientation, physical or mental ability, and any other characteristic of human diversity.
 We strive to ensure that our words and deeds do not directly lead to physical, psychological, spiritual, or ritual abuse.

 - Responsible Fiscal Management.
 Ministry leaders strive to be faithful stewards of the resources for which we are given responsibility, including financial resources.
 We conduct our fiscal affairs with appropriate regard to recognized business and accounting procedures, as well as applicable civil laws.
 We do not condone theft, fraud, or the misappropriation of church funds or property.